|Degree:||Bachelor of Arts|

 The focus of research attention at Heidelberg University’s Department of Philosophy is on the philosophy of mind from an historical and systematic perspective.
 This encompasses analytic philosophy and hermeneutics, philosophy of science and the humanities, ancient philosophy, German idealism, and 20th century philosophy.
 Alongside this focus there are a wide range of classes on almost all periods of philosophical history and contemporary philosophy.

-As of winter semester 2015/16, students intending to teach at higher German secondary schools will need to apply for admission to the B.A.
+Students intending to teach at higher German secondary schools will need to apply for admission to the B.A.
 50% course.
-The polyvalent B.A. degree is the prerequisite for the Master of Education programme planned to commence in October 2018.
+The polyvalent B.A. degree is the prerequisite for the Master of Education programme.

 Possible subject combinations are listed in the Catalogue of Subjects.